dmh2000/telemetry/README.md

     - scalable to millions of devices
     - built-in security (assuming they know more about it than I do)
   - disadvangages:
-    - a bit more complex
+    - a bit more complex (edit: turns out to be pretty easy for this simple use case)
     - a lot to learn

 ## New Design

-I decided to attempt to use a Cloud IOT service, mostly due to better security  and scalability.
+I decided to attempt to use a Cloud IOT service due to better security  and scalability.
 I also becuase I wanted to learn about them.
 An extra piece, the Cloud IOT service is added to the mix.
 In the original design, the IOT device and web server talk to each other directly.
 In the new design, each end talks via the Cloud IOT service, which adds a boatload of functionality that would a lot of work to duplication.